-Unfortunately, mistakes can happen easily because hospitals are busy places with constant changes in the people who care for your older adult.
+Unfortunately, mistakes can happen easily because hospitals are busy places with constant changes in nursing staff and aides who directly care for your older adult.

 To avoid problems, get a list of new and existing medications so you can double-check everything using the drug interactions checker.